SoWhitIs/school-district-analysis/README.md

 ***

- ### Replacing Ninth-Grade Scores _Effects_
+ ### Replacing Ninth-Grade Scores _Affects_

-It would appear after several "runs" of the code and performing in-depth comparisons, replacing the ninth-grade scores NANs presented no extreme bearing in the overall outcomes in comparing date by school size, type, math and reading scores by grade.
+It would appear after several "runs" of the code, replacing the ninth-grade scores NANs presented no extreme bearing in the overall outcomes after an in-depth and exhaustive comparison date by school size, type, math and reading scores by grade.

 Thomas High School appears to ***still*** remain amgonst the "Top 5 High Performing Schools".